solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 Equipped with the assessment information (CPU, memory, storage, etc.), the migration user's next choice is to decide which Azure Cache for Redis service and pricing tier to start with.

-There are currently four potential options:
+There are currently five potential options:

-- Azure Cache for Redis (Basic) : TODO
+- Azure Cache for Redis (Basic) : An OSS Redis cache running on a single VM.
+This tier has no service-level agreement (SLA) and is ideal for development/test and non-critical workloads.
-- Azure Cache for Redis (Standard) : TODO
+- Azure Cache for Redis (Standard) : An OSS Redis cache running on two VMs in a replicated configuration.
+- Azure Cache for Redis (Premium) : High-performance OSS Redis caches.
+This tier offers higher throughput, lower latency, better availability, and more features.
+Premium caches are deployed on more powerful VMs compared to the VMs for Basic or Standard caches.
-- Azure Cache for Redis (Enterprise) : TODO
+- Azure Cache for Redis (Enterprise) : High-performance caches powered by Redis Labs' Redis Enterprise software.
+This tier supports Redis modules including RediSearch, RedisBloom, and RedisTimeSeries.
+Also, it offers even higher availability than the Premium tier.
+- Azure Cache for Redis (Enterprise Flash) : Cost-effective large caches powered by Redis Labs' Redis Enterprise software.
+This tier extends Redis data storage to non-volatile memory, which is cheaper than DRAM, on a VM.
+It reduces the overall per-GB memory cost.

 Briefly, these options were discussed in the [Limitations](##Limitations) document.